 The idea of renting a French villa with a pool or a centuries-old chateau is the stuff of dreams – at least it was the trip of my dreams.
 And when my husband and I rented an apartment in an 11th-century stone chateau in the mountains of Languedoc, my bucket list vacation came to life.

-Why?
 Think wine tastings in small vineyards, lazy afternoons in the shade of a terrace, day trips to sleepy medieval villages or sailing excursions on the coast.
+Museums and fine art.
 Sigh.
 What’s not to love?
 But where do you go?
-There are so many options, it’s hard to decide where to go.
-Here are a few ideas.
+There are so many options, it’s hard to decide, but here are a few ideas for a luxury vacation in France.

 The French Riviera